eheydrick/aws-cleaner/README.md

 Copy the example config file ``config.yml.sample`` to ``config.yml`` and fill in the configuration details.
-You will need AWS Credentials and are strongly encouraged to use an IAM user with access limited to the AWS CloudWatch Events SQS queue.
+You will need AWS Credentials and are strongly encouraged to use an IAM user with access limited to the AWS CloudWatch Events SQS queue.You will need to specify the region in the config even if you are using IAM Credentials.

 The app takes one arg '-c' that points at the config file.
 If -c is omitted it will look for the config file in the current directory.